Oh Well (song): Composition

-Peter Green wrote what would be part 2 of "Oh Well" on a Ramirez Spanish guitar, which he purchased after hearing the instrument on the radio.
-"Part 1", which Green dismissed as a "throwaway riff", was intended to appear on the flip side of Part 2.
+Peter Green wrote what would become part 2 of "Oh Well" on a Ramirez Spanish guitar, which he purchased after hearing the instrument on the radio.
+Part 1, which Green dismissed as a "throwaway riff", was intended to appear on the B-side of part 2, but part 1 was ultimately selected as the A-side instead.
+He characterised the full composition as a representation of his "two extremes" and said that it was his "first sort of semiclassical attempt".
+In a 1983 interview, Green cited Muddy Waters as the inspiration for the song title.